 The road to recovery after a car accident spinal cord injury can be long and difficult.
 Every case of back injury is unique, and some symptoms may not show up until months or years after the car accident.

 Many in the medical community do not fully understand the long-term effects of car accidents on the spinal cord.
 If you have suffered a spinal cord injury after a car accident, it is wise to seek out the support of doctors and therapists who specialize in back injuries.
-Specialists in back injury will not only take your symptoms seriously, but will have the most insight into your condition and give the best estimate on how long it will take for you to heal.
+Specialists in back injury will not only take your symptoms seriously but will also have the most insight into your condition and give the best estimate on how long it will take for you to heal.

 Depending on the severity of your back injury and the length of time it has gone unaddressed, treatments for your back injury may include several different forms of treatment.
-Milder back injuries may involve physical therapy, chiropractic care and non-pharmaceutical approaches such as heat packs and massage.
+Milder back injuries may involve physical therapy, chiropractic care, and non-pharmaceutical approaches such as heat packs and massage.
 Those with more serious car accident back injuries may need pain medication and injections to reduce inflammation.
 The most severe back injuries often require surgery, including removal of vertebrae or fusing vertebrae together.

 Finding the best possible care for your back injury after a car accident may present a significant financial burden.
 Many victims of back and spinal cord injuries due to car accidents choose to hire an attorney who can help them pursue financial compensation to help with their medical bills.